Beth N. Rom-Rymer, Ph.D.

 Stephen C. Veltman, JD

 Stephen C. Veltman, JD, is the founder and President of Stephen C. Veltman, Ltd., a law practice based in the Chicago area.
-He received his BA and JD from Loyola University in Chicago and was an Equity Partner and Shareholder in the firm of Pretzel & Stouffer, Chtd., representing psychologists and psychiatrists until his retirement in 2019.
-He has served as attorney to the Illinois Association of Prescribing Psychologists since its inception.
+He received his BA and JD from Loyola University of Chicago and was admitted to the Illinois Bar in 1979.
+Steve was an Equity Partner and Shareholder at the Chicago firm of Pretzel & Stouffer, Chtd. from where he retired in 2019.